“When Was the Last Time We Painted over the Blood on the Walls?”

 Elisha moved with impatient strides out of the Medicinal Magic department, into the long, welcome silence of the corridor outside.

-As he passed into the majestic skylit expanse of the atrium at the Enclave’s center, he nodded in greeting to a cluster of Khmun-aligned magi who drifted past him in their ancient-Egyptian-style tunics, chatting quietly among themselves—and hoped they didn’t notice the way he scanned each of their faces for evidence of guilt, or the way his ears strained to pick up what he could of their conversation.
+As he passed into the majestic skylit expanse of the Atrium at the Enclave’s center, he nodded a greeting to a cluster of Khmun-aligned magi who drifted past him in their ancient-Egyptian-style tunics, chatting quietly amongst themselves—and hoped they didn’t notice the way he scanned each of their faces for evidence of guilt, or the way his ears strained to pick up what he could of their conversation.

 I guess this is the new normal.
 Locking up my daughter.
 Looking over my shoulder.
 Sending kids like Jules into the line of fire.

-He gave another passing nod—and suspicious glance—to a pair of Hekate Aristokratians in robes of sepulchral black who stood together by the Fountain of the Sephiroth at the atrium’s center.
+He gave another passing nod—and a suspicious glance—to a pair of Hekate Aristokratians in robes of sepulchral black who stood together by the Fountain of the Sephiroth at the Atrium’s center.